 In early 2000, Lars joined the legendary American music industry weekly Billboard as the International Editor for its award-winning daily product, Billboard Bulletin.
 In a move which coincided with the launch of Billboard.biz, he was elevated in early 2004 to Global News Editor of Billboard Information Group, and remains the longest-serving staffer to hold that role.

 No fan of the British winter, Lars and his family returned to Australia in late 2008.
-Now, Lars reports on Australian music business issues in the role as Billboard Magazine’s Australian correspondent.
+Now, Lars reports on Australian music business issues in the role as Billboard Magazine’s Australia correspondent, and he writes on international subjects in his dual capacity as contributing editor for Billboard.com and Billboard.biz.
 Lars is also Australasian correspondent with London-based IQ magazine and senior writer with Sydney-based The Music Network, and is a regular contributor to various international publications including the U.K.-based title Music & Copyright.
-He’s been a guest speaker at music industry conferences up and down the country, including Bigsound (Brisbane), ARIA Masterclass (Sydney), Face the Music (Melbourne), One Movement (Perth), iNTune (Darwin & Alice Springs) and Amplified (Hobart).
+He’s been a guest speaker at music industry conferences up and down the country, including Bigsound (Brisbane), ARIA Masterclass (Sydney), Face the Music (Melbourne), One Movement (Perth), iNTune (Darwin & Alice Springs) and Amplified (Hobart), and across the Tasman for the Going Global Music Summit (Auckland).

 Career highlights include a rare in-depth interview with German industrial music pioneer Blixa Bargeld, and on-stage keynote interviews with the likes of dance music veterans Carl Cox, Nile Rodgers and Arthur Baker, Australian songsmith Paul Kelly, Mushroom Group chairman Michael Gudinski and Vivendi CEO Jean-Bernard Levy.
 Lars’ voice has been heard on interviews broadcast with CNN and American Public Media’s Marketplace, the BBC, Australia’s Triple J and South Africa’s EastCoast Radio.
-His works have been published by Reuters, the Washington Post, The Hollywood Reporter and the Boston Globe, and he has featured as a pundit in Britain’s The Independent and the Australian Financial Review.
+His works have been published by Reuters, the Washington Post, The Hollywood Reporter and the Boston Globe, and he has featured as a pundit in the Australian Financial Review, Business Review Weekly and the Courier-Mail, and Britain’s The Independent.

 An avid sports fan, Lars trains a close eye on the English Premiership (soccer), the Australian Football League, the NBA and the Australian men’s cricket team.
 Lars will tell anyone who’ll listen that he could slam dunk a basketball when he was young and fit.